FAQ’s regarding Visas often asked by our Clients…

 What is a Visa? – A Visa is a stamp on your passport on one of the back pages from a foreign country giving you permission to enter and travel to that country .

 What countries require a Brazil visa? – As a general rule, if your country requires Brazilians to get a visa to enter then Brazil will also require one for you to enter Brazil (they call this “reciprocity” rule).

-If you are an American, Canadian or Australian or Japanese citizen you DO NOT need a visa for Brazil effective**** June 17th, 2019 *****for stays up to 90 days for tourism.
-If you are an E.U. citizen or South African, Colombian, Peruvian, Mexican, Argentinian you also do NOT need a visa for travel to Brazil.
+If you are an American, Canadian, or Australian or Japanese citizen you DO NOT need a visa for Brazil effective **** June 17th, 2019 **** for stays up to 90 days for tourism.
+If you are an E.U. citizen or South African, Colombian, Peruvian, Mexican, Argentinian, you also do NOT need a visa to travel to Brazil.

 If you are a citizen of another country besides these, click HERE to see a list (from the Consulate of Brazil’s ) website indicating what countries require a visa and which are exempt. (be sure to carefully read the first page and number codes to understand the site).

 Do I need a visa to travel to Brazil if I already have a passport? – If you require a visa for travel, YES.
-A visa is a stamp on one of the back pages of your actual passport from the Brazilian government giving you permission to enter Brazil and has nothing to do with the passport itself.
+A visa is a stamp on one of the back pages of your actual passport from the Brazilian government permitting you to enter Brazil and has nothing to do with the passport itself.

 Where/how do I obtain my Brazil visa? – You may obtain your visa directly at the closest consulate of Brazil to where you live OR through a third party visa processing company.
 Starting on June 17th, 2019 Americans/Canadians/Australians and Japanese will have a VISA WAIVER for travel to Brazil so NO VISA will be required for stays up to 90 days!!!